Daily Chronology of Coast Guard History

 1845-President John Tyler vetoed a bill providing that no cutter be built nor purchased unless an appropriation was first made by law, on grounds that sanctity of contract of those already contracted for should not be overridden by Congress.
 Congress overrode his veto on 3 March 1845.

 1943-CGC Spencer received credit from the U.S. Navy for attacking and sinking the U-225 in the North Atlantic.
-The British have since recorded that the U-225 was actually destroyed by B-24 Liberator "S" of RAF No. 120 Squadron on 15 February 1943 and they have revised the official British records to reflect this change.
-However, the renowned German naval historian, Professor-Dr. Jurgen Rohwer, stated that the Spencer "probably" attacked and sank the U-529 instead, although the Spencer has not received official credit for that sinking.
+The British Ministry of Defence has since recorded that the U-225 was actually destroyed by B-24 Liberator "S" of RAF No. 120 Squadron on 15 February 1943 and they have revised the official British records to reflect this change.
+However, the renowned German naval historian, Professor-Dr. Jurgen Rohwer, stated that Spencer "probably" attacked and sank the U-529 instead, although the Spencer has not received official credit for that sinking.

 1943-CGC Campbell under the command of CDR James A. Hirshfield and assigned to the international escort group A-3 that was escorting Convoy ON-166 through the North Atlantic, engaged numerous submarine contacts during a running battle across the sea.
 Campbell's attacks damaged at least two U-boats.
 The cutter also rescued 50 survivors from a torpedoed Norwegian freighter.
 Then, on 22 February 1943, as Campbell returned to the convoy after rescuing the Norwegians, it detected a radar contact closing the convoy.
 Campbell raced toward the target and soon made visual contact.
 It was the surfaced U-606, earlier disabled by a depth charge attack delivered by the Free Polish destroyer Burza.
 Campbell closed to ram while its gunners opened fire.
 The big cutter struck the U-boat with a glancing blow and one of the submarine's hydroplanes sliced open Campbell's hull, flooding the engine room.
 The crew dropped two depth charges as the submarine slid past, and the explosions lifted the U-boat nearly five feet.
 Hirshfield later noted, "I felt sure he was ours."
 Campbell illuminated the U-boat with a spotlight and the gunners continued to fire into the submarine's conning tower and hull.
 Hirshfield was hit by shell fragments but remained at his station.
 When he realized the Germans had given up, he ordered his men to cease firing.
 Campbell then rescued five of the U-606's crew.
 Due to the collision, Campbell was towed to safety, repaired, and returned to service.
 CDR Hirshfield was awarded the Navy Cross for this action.